qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 To be able to load a WFS Layer we create a connection to the WFS server first.

 #.
-Open the :guilabel:`Data Source Manager` dialog pressing the
+Open the :guilabel:`Data Source Manager` dialog by pressing the
    |dataSourceManager| :sup:`Open Data Source Manager` button
 #.
 Enable the |wfs| :guilabel:`WFS` tab
 #.
 Click on :guilabel:`New...` to open the :guilabel:`Create a New WFS